aminehammouda/SkyWar_hammouda/README.md

   timer->start(50);
 }
 ```
-- and then in that same file we will define
+- and then to make the bullet move up we will substract from the `y()`:
 ```cpp
 void Bullet::move(){
   // move bullet up